bob1de/hass-apps/docs/apps/heaty/index.rst

 These key features are implemented in Heaty.
 More are added continuously.

-* Schedules (based on time, days of week/month, month, year)
+* Schedules (based on time, days of week/month, month, year and more)
-* Separate schedule and settings for each room (multi-zone)
+* Separate schedule and settings for each room (multi-room)
 * Dynamic temperatures based on expressions written in Python
 * Configurable re-scheduling after manual temperature adjustments
 * Correction of inaccurate sensors by a per-thermostat delta
 * Open window detection
 * Re-sending until thermostat reports the change back (for unreliable networks)
 * Master switch to turn off everything
+* Statistical information about the heating system that can be used to control the energy source
 * Logging
-* Custom widgets for AppDaemon dashboards (WIP)

 .. toctree::
    :caption: Contents: